davamigo/kafka-security-poc/README.md

 ## Configuration

+A **JKS certificate** must be used to connect to Apache Kafka with SSL protocol.
+The JKS certificate is a encrypted security file used to store a set of cryptographic keys or certificates in the binary **Java Key Store (JKS)** format.
+A JKS file contains sensitive data, so the file is encrypted and protected by a password to secure the file from unauthorized parties.

 ### Certificates

-You must add the JKS certificates to this folder: `<project-root>/src/main/resources/certs`
+You must add the **JKS certificates** to this folder:

+**`<project-root>/src/main/resources/certs`**

 - `client-keystore.jks`
 - `client-truststore.jks`